 Skip to main content

-Insights lets you ask questions in natural language across all of your team’s meetings and get data-backed answers drawn from your entire conversation history.
-Instead of listening to recordings one by one or searching through transcripts, you type a question and Insights surfaces the main patterns and related findings — complete with links to the real calls and Moments that back them up.
+Global Insights lets you ask questions in plain language across all of your team’s meetings and get data-backed answers drawn from your entire conversation history.
+Instead of listening to recordings one by one, you type a question and Insights surfaces the main patterns and the real calls and Moments that back them up.

 How to use Insights